lyteword/chspurgeon-tod/volume-4/psalm-95.md

 **Verse 11.** The word *swearing* is very significant, and seems to import these two things.
 First, the certainty of the sentence here pronounced.
 Every word of God both is, and must be truth; but ratified by an oath, it is truth with an advantage.
 It is signed irrevocable.
 This fixes it like the laws of the Medes and Persians, beyond all possibility of alteration and makes God's word, like his very nature, unchangeable.
 Secondly, it imports the terror of the sentence.
 If the children of Israel could say, "Let not God speak to us, lest we die, what would they have said had God then sworn against them?"
 It is terrible to hear an oath from the mouth but of a poor mortal, but from the mouth of an omnipotent God, it does not only terrify, but confound.
 An oath from God is truth delivered in anger; truth, as I may so speak, with a vengeance.
 When God speaks, it is the creature's duty to hear; but when he swears, to tremble.— *Robert South.*

 **Verse 11.** *That they should not enter into my rest.* There is something unusual and abrupt in the conclusion of this psalm, without any cheering prospect to relieve the threatening.
-This may be best explained by assuming, that it was not meant to stand alone, but to form one of a series.— *J.A.
-Alexander.*
+This may be best explained by assuming, that it was not meant to stand alone, but to form one of a series.— *J. A. Alexander.*

 ## Hints to the Village Preacher

 **Verse 1.** An invitation to praise the Lord.

-1\.A favourite method of worship—"let us sing."
+1\.
+A favourite method of worship—"let us sing."

-2\.A fitting state of mind for singing—joyful gratitude.
+2\.
+A fitting state of mind for singing—joyful gratitude.

-3\.A fitting subject to excite both gladness and thankfulness—the rock of our salvation.
+3\.
+A fitting subject to excite both gladness and thankfulness—the rock of our salvation.

 **Verse 1.** *The rock of our salvation.* Expressive imagery.
 Rock of shelter, support, indwelling, and supply—illustrate this last by the water flowing from the rock in the wilderness.

 **Verse 2.**

-1\.What is meant by coming before his presence?
+1\.
+What is meant by coming before his presence?
 Certainly not the holiness of places, etc.

-2\.What offering is most appropriate when we come into his presence?
+2\.
+What offering is most appropriate when we come into his presence?

 **Verse 3.**

-1\.The greatness of God as god.
+1\.
+The greatness of God as god.
 He is to be conceived of as great in goodness, power, glory, etc.

-2\.His dominion over all other powers in heaven or earth.
+2\.
+His dominion over all other powers in heaven or earth.

-3\.The worship which is consequently due to him.
+3\.
+The worship which is consequently due to him.

 **Verses 4-5.** The universality of the divine government.

-1\.In all parts of the globe.
+1\.
+In all parts of the globe.

-2\.In all providences.
+2\.
+In all providences.

-3\.In every phase of moral condition.
+3\.
+In every phase of moral condition.
 Or, Things deep, or high, dark or perilous are in his hand; circumstances shifting, terrible, overwhelming as the sea, are under his control as much as the comfortable terra firma of peace and prosperity.

 **Verse 6.** A true conception of God begets

-1\.A disposition to worship.
+1\.
+A disposition to worship.

-2\.Mutual incitement to worship.
+2\.
+Mutual incitement to worship.

-3\.Profound reverence in worship.
+3\.
+Profound reverence in worship.

-4\.Overwhelming sense of God's presence in worship.
+4\.
+Overwhelming sense of God's presence in worship.

-— *C.A.
-Davis.*
+— *C. A. Davis.*

 **Verses 6-7.** God is to be worshipped—

-1\.As our Creator—"our maker."
+1\.
+As our Creator—"our maker."

-2\.As our Redeemer, "the people," etc.
+2\.
+As our Redeemer, "the people," etc.

-3\.As our Preserver, "the sheep," etc.
+3\.
+As our Preserver, "the sheep," etc.

 — *George Rogers.*

 **Verse 7.** The entreaty of the Holy Ghost.

-1\.The special voice—"the Holy Ghost saith"—
+1\.
+The special voice—"the Holy Ghost saith"—

 (a) In Scripture.